rk0cc/oghref_cmd/example/README.md

 #### AudioInfo

 > [!IMPORTANT]
-> All type are nullable, but all nulled values in AudeoInfo is forbidden.
+> All type are nullable, but all nulled values in AudioInfo is forbidden.

 |Name|Type|Description|
 |:---:|:---:|:---|